joelcorey/getstuff/readme.md

 This will fetch all files.

 ## Use
-In your web browser of choice navigate to:
+In your web browser of choice navigate to
 - localhost/getjob
 - localhost/getjoblocal
 - localhost/getcarlocal